fvsch/gulp-task-maker/doc/configuring-tasks.md

 gtm.load('gulp-tasks', { /* … */ })
 ```

-2. You can also use the `info` method to get an object with `gulp-task-maker`’s config, known scripts and errors:
+3. Use the `info` method to get an object with `gulp-task-maker`’s config, known scripts and errors:

 ```js
 const gtm = require('gulp-task-maker')